jguest/dial-rb/README.md

 ### Donate

 Like all wonderful things in life, **dial-rb** has a cost.
-It's like a fraction of a fraction of cent per text and obviously, keeping my server alive has some overhead.
+It's like a fraction of a fraction of a cent per text and obviously, keeping my server alive has some overhead.
 That stuff adds up but I don't want to charge anyone for what should be free.
 If you feel up for it, even 10 cents would help keep this
-thing alive -- more information [here](https://www.gittip.com/jguest/).
+thing alive.
+More information [here](https://www.gittip.com/jguest/).

 ### TODO ideas
 * when returning an exception, remove the filename